 This holiday season, you will undoubtedly find yourself in networking situations.
-Perhaps you'll be networking at company holiday parties, chamber of commerce meetings, parent (school) events or job fairs.
-Regardless of where you find yourself, be prepared to answer the age old question, "So, what do you do?"
+Perhaps you'll network at company holiday parties, Chamber of Commerce meetings, parent (school) events or job fairs.
+Regardless of where you find yourself, be prepared to answer the age-old question, "So what do you do?"

 - Authentic and genuine.

 - Relevant.
 Speak to me as an individual.
 How does your work affect others?
 Why should I care?

 - Descriptive.
 Tell me what it is you do and how.